rdentato/skp/docs/index.md

                       (first child)
 ```

-If moving it's not possible, the
+If moving it's not possible, the value `ASTNULL` will be returned.

 ```